-You can create orchestration rules in USM Anywhere that automatically trigger a MobileIron Threat Defense response action when events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall.or alarms Alarms provide notification of an event or sequence of events that require attention or investigation. match the criteria that you specify.
+You can create orchestration rules in USM Anywhere that automatically trigger a MobileIron Threat Defense response action when events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall.or alarms Alarms provide notification of an event or sequence of events that require attention or investigation. match the criteria that you specify.

 After you create a rule, new events or alarms that match the rule will trigger the MobileIron Thread Defense response action to create a new incident.
 The rule does not trigger for existing events or alarms.